enhance-dev/enhance-styles/v7/README.md

 ```

 This script can be run just like any other NPM script, using `npm run enhance-styles`.
 This can then be factored into other processes in your application pipeline if required.

+## Overview

+Enhance Styles is a configurable CSS toolkit for generating CSS that adheres to the principles of an approach we refer to as *parametric CSS*, and which is optimized for performance, versatility, and scalability.

+### What is parametric CSS?

+‘Parametric CSS’ is a term we use to refer to our particular approach of authoring CSS.
+We consider our approach to be an incremental evolution of existing CSS methodologies, based on many years of research and usage.

+In short, we define parametric CSS as follows:

+1. Parametric CSS is derived from a **configurable styleguide** that constrains the central characteristics of a design language to a predefined set of values (for example: font sizes, spacing intervals, a colour palette…).
+2. Parametric CSS generates discrete, single purpose units of style that are **composable** (single units can be combined to build complex designs), **complementary** (units implement one style and one style only, and thus do not interact or introduce side effects), and **constant** (the style a unit implements does not change unless the configuration is updated).
+These units of style can be in the form of classes, classes utilizing custom properties, or custom properties on their own.
+3. Parametric CSS serves as a base for **design systems and global styles**.
+While it can be used to apply those styles to discrete components, it is not intended to create bespoke styles local to specific components.
+Other CSS methodologies can be used in tandem for these design challenges, while relying on parametric CSS as a common baseline for performance, scalability, and versatility.

+By referring to our approach as parametric CSS rather than by the name (or a modification of) an existing methodology, we’re not looking to disregard the important, category defining work of other authors, but rather to clarify and assert the principles behind our approach.

+Our modelling of parametric CSS draws on the work of designers and developers such as [Tim Brown](https://tbrown.org/) (and his work on [modular type on the web](https://alistapart.com/article/more-meaningful-typography/)), [Adam Morse](https://mrmrs.cc/)  ([Tachyons](https://tachyons.io/), [Components AI](https://components.ai/)), [Brent Jackson](https://jxnblk.com/) ([Theme UI](https://theme-ui.com/)), and [James Gilyead](https://www.hustlersquad.net/) & [Trys Mudford](https://www.trysmudford.com/) ([Utopia](https://utopia.fyi/)), among others.

+Out of the box, Enhance Styles provides a wide base of parametric single purpose classes and custom properties that can be used as a global styling system.
+These classes and custom properties are derived from a fully configurable styleguide, making Enhance Styles ideal for use with new and preexisting design systems and brand standards.

+For those who wish to construct their own CSS classes, Enhance Styles can be configured to emit only custom properties for use in application stylesheets.
+This allows authors to leverage its parametric configurability (and its automation of creating fluid scales, colour palettes, etc) while utilizing whatever additional CSS methodology they feel most comfortable with.

+For further guidance on working with Enhance Styles, refer to [the Enhance Styles microsite](?)

+# Customization